Apple-1 market

 Who are potential buyers?

-There are some cases where an Apple-1 was bought and only a short time later resold it in an auction.
+There are some cases where an Apple-1 was bought and only a short time later resold in an auction.

 Conclusion